 Scarf with Hidden Pocket

 This is such a great idea!
 It’s an infinity scarf (so it won’t fall off) that has a secret pocket for items you want to keep close to you, like your passport, credit cards, room key, phone, etc. You can keep priority items secure and easily accessible while looking fantastic!
+Check out my guide to finding the perfect hidden pocket travel scarf!

 This is one of the most important things I take traveling!
 I love sitting down in a cafe or even on a park bench and jotting down notes about my day…and then having a wonderful memory of my travels to look at weeks, months, years later!
-The journal I’ve linked to is one I created.
+The travel journal I’ve linked to is one I created.
 Click here to read reviews!

 Clothes & Shoes